Adaptive Granularity in Tensors: A Quest for Interpretable Structure: Problem Formulation

 \subsection{Tensor decomposition quality}

 Unsupervised tensor decomposition, albeit very popular, poses a significant challenge: how can we tell whether a computed decomposition is of ``high quality'', and how can we go about defining ``quality'' in a meaningful way?
 Unfortunately, this happens to be a very hard problem to solve \cite{papalexakis2016automatic}, and defining a new measure of quality is beyond the scope of this paper.
 However, there has been significant amount of work in that direction, which basically boils down to 1) model-based measures, where the quality is measured by how well a given decomposition represents the intrinsic hidden structure of the data, and 2) extrinsic measures, where the quality is measured by how well the computed decomposition factors perform in a predictive task.
+However, extrinsic measures do not generalize, as they specialize to a particular labeled task, and in general we cannot assume that labels will be available for the data at hand.
+Thus, in this work we focus on model-based measures, which can provide a general solution.

-In terms of model-based measures, the most straightforward one is the fit, i.e., how well does the decomposition approximate the data under the chosen loss function, in a {\em low rank}.
+In model-based measures, the most straightforward one is the fit, i.e., how well does the decomposition approximate the data under the chosen loss function, in a {\em low rank}.
 Low rank is key, because the number of components (rank) has to be as small and compact as possible in order to lend itself to human evaluation and exploratory analysis.
 However, fit has been shown to be unstable and prone to errors especially in real and noisy data, thus the community has collectively turned its attention to more robust measures such as the Core Consistency Diagnostic (CORCONDIA for short) \cite{bro2003new}, which measures how well the computed factors obey the CP model.

-On the other end of the spectrum, extrinsic quality measures are always tied to a predictive task.
-A popular such task is community detection, where the tensor consists of a multi-view or time-evolving graph, and the frontal slices contain adjacency matrices of that given graph; the task is to use the computed factors for the nodes as features for assigning them to a community label and subsequently measure the quality of that assignment with measures such as the Normalized Mutual Information (NMI) \cite{papalexakis2013more,gujral2018smacd,gorovits2018larc}.